Lightweighting

-Lightweighting is a concept in the auto industry about building cars and trucks that are less heavy as a way to achieve better fuel efficiency and handling.
-Carmakers make parts from carbon fiber, windshields from plastic, and bumpers out of aluminum foam, as ways to lessen vehicle load.
-Replacing car parts with lighter materials does not lessen overall safety for drivers, according to one view, since many plastics have a high strength-to-weight ratio.
+Lightweighting is a concept in the auto industry about building cars and trucks that are less heavy as a way to achieve better fuel efficiency, battery range, acceleration, braking and handling.
+In addition, lighter vehicles can tow and haul larger loads because the engine is not carrying unnecessary weight.
+Excessive vehicle weight is also a contributing factor to particulate emissions from tyre and brake wear.

+Carmakers make body structure parts from aluminium sheet, aluminium extrusions, press hardening steel, carbon fibers, windshields from plastic, and bumpers out of aluminum foam, as ways to lessen vehicle load.
+Replacing car parts with lighter materials does not lessen overall safety for drivers, according to one view, since many grades of aluminium and plastics have a high strength-to-weight ratio; and aluminum has high energy absorption properties for its weight.

 The search to replace car parts with lighter ones is not limited to any one type of part; according to a spokesman for Ford Motor Company, engineers strive for lightweighting "anywhere we can."
-Using lightweight materials such as plastics can mean less strain on the engine and better gas mileage as well as improved handling.
-One material sometimes used to reduce weight is carbon fiber.
+Using lightweight materials such as plastics, high strength steels and aluminium can mean less strain on the engine and better gas mileage as well as improved handling.
+One material sometimes used to reduce weight for structures that can accept the cost premium is carbon fiber.
 The auto industry has used the term for many years, as the effort to keep making cars lighter is ongoing.